 I’m usually putting corn, beans, squash, eggplant, peppers, tomatoes, and raspberries into the pantry or freezer in various forms as fast as I can.
 So, sun-drying tomatoes (see nutritional information for them HERE ) is a nice method of preservation because it requires little work, they’re a lot less expensive homemade than from the store, and there are a couple of recipes that I like to have them on hand for.

-The only problem is, we live in Ohio, and sometimes there’s very little sun – so I make them in the oven.
-They’re still very little work, and provide that intense tomato taste of the real sun-dried ones.
+The only problem is, we live in Ohio, and sometimes there’s very little sun – so I make homemade sun-dried tomatoes IN THE OVEN.
+They’re still easy and provide that intense tomato taste of the real sun-dried ones.

 I like to start checking them after about half the time – the photo below shows what these looked like at 6 hours.

 I continue checking them and removing any that are ready until they’ve all dried to my liking.
 Then I store them in a ziplock bag in the freezer, and they’re conveniently on-hand whenever I need them.
 Simply remove as many as needed from the ziplock and soften in a small amount of oil or water (depending on the recipe) prior to using.
 The photo below shows the final product before being packaged for storage.

 If you’re looking for some inspiration on how to use your homemade sun-dried tomatoes, try this delicious Sun Dried Tomato Dip!